OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/configure.md

                              A custom folder for getting packages (like Calamari) that are normally bundled with Octopus Server
+      --upgradeNotification=VALUE
+                             Modifies the visibility of the notification when upgrades are available.
+Valid values are
+                               AlwaysShow, ShowOnlyMajorMinor and NeverShow.
       --webCorsWhitelist=VALUE
                              Comma-separated whitelist of domains that are
                                allowed to retrieve data (empty turns CORS off,